Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 How to prevent phishing attacks

-Here are some strategies you can use to protect yourself from phishing:
+Here are some strategies you can use to prevent phishing:

 • Stay vigilant.
 The most important thing to protect yourself from phishing is alertness.
 Always double-check who the sender of a message is.
-Watch for typical signs that the sender is not who they say they are, such as grammatical errors, strange language, and links or email addresses with typos.
+Watch for typical signs that the sender is not who they say they are, such as grammatical errors, strange language, and links or email addresses with typos, which could be a sign of typosquatting.

 • Secure accounts.
 Above all, remember to protect your online accounts in case scammers manage to get your credentials.
 Use multi-factor authentication (MFA), which requires additional data (such as a one-time code) to log in.
 If you use MFA, the scammer cannot log in to your account even if they already know your login and password.